wizo06/japanese/docs/index.md

 If you have the time and are interested in watching a video about language acquisition: [I recommend watching this interview with Stephen Krashen](https://youtu.be/_VYfpL6lcjE).
 (59m45s)

-!!! tip "Comprehensible input for beginners of Japanese"
+???+ tip "Comprehensible input for beginners of Japanese"
     If you want to get started with comprehensible input in Japanese, [this YouTube channel](https://www.youtube.com/channel/UCXo8kuCtqLjL1EH6m4FJJNA) has lots of videos that are made specifically for beginners to get them started on comprehensible input in Japanese.

 An excerpt from the [Refold website](https://refold.la/roadmap/stage-0/b/enjoyment) about enjoying the language:

+???+ quote
-> A word of advice: The Refold method is just a guide.
+    A word of advice: The Refold method is just a guide.
 It is far more important to follow your interests than to adhere to our plan.
 If you are compelled to read a book before you’ve reached "Stage 2C: Reading", then, by all means, go for it.
 No need to wait. **Your intrinsic motivation to consume that content will drive your language acquisition more than any learning method, including this one**.

 ## Learning a language